StonyBaboon/Force-Scrollbar/README.md

 2. **Create a New Script**:
    - Open your userscript manager and create a new script.
-   - Copy and paste the following code into the script editor.
+   - Copy and paste the code into the script editor.

+3. Save and Enable the Script:
+        Save the script and ensure it is enabled in your userscript manager.

+Contributing

+If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.
+License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ```javascript
 // ==UserScript==